regenduft/mobile.kartevonmorgen/README.md

 * Edit the file mobile.html by opening the file and clicking the edit button on github in the top right corner
 * Commit your changes (will automatically be a pull request the first time)
 * I will pull your changes and you can see the changes immediately at http://wap.kartevonmorgen.org
-* Next time you edit something, your changes will be visible IMMEDIATELY, without need to wait for my confirmation!

 Have fun!